Lazerous11/Lazerous11/README.md

 <!--
 **Lazerous11/Lazerous11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+ I'm Lazizbek and I will be attending the University of Chicago this Fall I am currently working on my GitHub ReadMe, I'm not learning anything too deep at the moment Here are some ideas to get you started:

 - 🔭 I’m currently working on ...